 - IOTA is a pretty special cryptocurrency, it doesn’t have a blockchain!
 IOTA uses a DLT called the Tangle.
 Miners don’t confirm new transactions, users do…When a user wants to make a payment using the Tangle they have to verify and confirm two other user’s transactions first.
 Only then will their payment be processed.
 It’s like getting students to grade each other’s homework instead of the teacher doing it.
 The Tangle is thought to be a lot faster than Bitcoin, Litecoin and Ethereum!
 If you thought that was weird, check this out — IOTA isn’t even designed to be used by humans!
 It’s designed for the Internet of Things.
 That’s any machine with an internet connection.
 IOTA will help the IoT communicate with itself.
 IOTA actually means Internet of Things Application.
 Imagine that!
 In the future, your driverless car will use IOTA to go to the gas station, fill up with gas and pay.
 All without any humans being involved.

-Binance, Bitstamp and Coinbase.
+Binance, Bitstamp, and Coinbase.
 You can also arrange to trade cryptocurrencies in-person with peer-to-peer sites like LocalBitcoins.com.
-The cryptocurrency market is an exciting place.
+A cryptocurrency market is an exciting place.
 Traders can make millions and then lose it all.
 Cryptocurrencies are created overnight and then disappear just as fast.
 My advice to any newbie trader out there is to only spend what you can afford to lose.
 I know I sound like your Grandma, but it’s true!
 Crypto trading should be used as a way to support the technology and not as a quick way to get rich!